Data Protection Policy

 - Not be held for any longer than necessary

 - Processed in accordance with the rights of data subjects

 - Be protected in appropriate ways

-- Not be transferred outside the European Economic Area (EEA) unless that country or territory also ensures an adequate level of protection or the client has given authorisation for the information to be transferred outside of the EEA to ensure that his/her company will be set up in that jurisdiction.
+- Not be transferred outside the EU unless that country or territory also ensures an adequate level of protection or the client has given authorisation for the information to be transferred outside of the EU.

 People, risks and responsibilities